 Friday just gone, I travelled to Manchester to run a self-hypnosis seminar on Saturday… Despite my flight being 4 hours late for the journey which should have been 45 minutes in the air and door-to-door travelling of 30 more minutes, my enthusiasm for the subject was not affected… This is one of my loves in life… Self-hypnosis.

 On the seminar, I teach my own process for self-hypnosis.
-It is a structure that features in some of my work that has featured on video and in one of my books and one that has been tweaked over the years.
+It is a structure that features in some of my work that has featured on video and in 3 of my books and one that has been tweaked over the years.

 I talk about learning how use self-hypnosis and then abandoning my set structure for a process and method of your own design and measure.
 It is self-hypnosis after all and therefore something which should be suiting you, the self, and not something prescribed by a tutor like myself.